 Importantly, in most countries, it is a requirement to tell the government about your MS diagnosis.

-The DVLA and your driving licence
+The DVLA and MS Driving Laws

 For example, in the UK, you will have a driving licence, authorised by the DVLA (Driver and Vehicle Licensing Agency) and you will need to tell them about your diagnosis.

 The UK Government advice page about driving with MS is here.
 The page directs you to two forms – CN1 for cars and motorcycles and CN1V for bus, coach and lorry drivers.

 The five and six-page forms request information about your GP and consultant and there is a questionnaire to assess your medical fitness to drive.
 The form is online but needs to be posted (or faxed, remember those?!).

 The pages may seem unfriendly and sparse but the facts are easy to understand.
 The Government page also starkly reminds us there is a potential £1,000 fine if you don’t tell the DVLA about a medical condition that affects your driving and that you may be prosecuted if you’re involved in an accident as a result.

 You can usually keep driving while the DVLA is considering your declaration (check out the advice here) and you should receive a decision within six weeks.
 The DVLA might also:

 contact your doctor or consultant

 arrange for you to be examined